The Great Resistance: Return-to-Office Enforcement Collapses

 Almost overnight, employees began quitting their jobs in record numbers.
 Emboldened by the red-hot job market, Americans felt free to shop for flexible work arrangements that better suited their needs.
 Threatened by a full-blown exodus, executives suddenly realized they could no longer afford to ignore the uproar over working from home. . .It was a remarkable sight: some of the world’s largest and most powerful corporations being forced to bow to their employees’ work preferences.

-Overall, U.S. companies may not want the professionals they employ to enjoy the flexibility and freedom of working away from the office.
+The pattern continues in 2025.
+Overall, US companies may not want the professionals they employ to enjoy the flexibility and freedom of working away from the office.
 Most never have.
 Nevertheless, the severe constraints those employers now face have resulted in extraordinarily limited options and bleak alternatives when it comes to limiting remote work.
-Enforcement of return-to-office policies has largely collapsed across America, and there’s no good reason to expect this situation will change anytime soon.
+Enforcement of return-to-office policies has largely collapsed across America, and there’s no good reason to expect this situation to change anytime soon.

 Douglas Mark